 By Lauren Dyer, Marine Spouse

 If you’re PCSing to Southern California, specifically MCAS Miramar, then you’re in for a treat.
 The weather is usually always sunny and warm.
 There are a ton of things to keep yourself entertained, and being right on the ocean means there are lots of beaches to enjoy.
-The cost of living in San Diego is a lot higher than many other duty stations, but the beautiful scenery and all the sights make up for the cost.
+The cost of living in San Diego is a lot higher than many other duty stations, but the beautiful scenery and all the sights make up for the price.

 MCAS Miramar is located in San Diego, right on the coast of Southern California.
 If you aren’t already familiar with the area, then you should know it’s called “Sunny San Diego” for a reason.
-The coastal climate is wonderful, with average highs in the 70s and lows in the 60s.
+The coastal climate is terrific, with average highs in the 70s and lows in the 60s.

 San Diego is full of things to do and has a seemingly unlimited amount of restaurants.
-There are people from all walks of life, so you will get to experience many other cultures and traditions.
+There are people from all walks of life so you will get to experience many other cultures and traditions.

 Balboa is the Naval Hospital that is closest to Miramar.
 If you need an emergency department, a clinic, a pharmacy, or really anything else, then Balboa is where you need to go.

 There is one commissary on base, which always seems to be busy.
 If you want to go grocery shopping on payday, then it is highly recommended that you go to Vons, Sprouts, or any other grocery store rather than the commissary.

 There is one large MCX on base and two smaller ones as well.
 They recently started utilizing the large MCX for their pharmacy so wait times would decrease in the pharmacy next to medical.
 The cost of living in San Diego is relatively high, so the MCX is an excellent place to go if you want to save a little money while doing your shopping.

 Lincoln Military Housing offers both on and off base housing with five on base and one off-base community, they manage 592 homes total in the six communities.